jahenaod/carpeta-ciudadana/README.md

 * A sign-up process was implemented. ✔️
 * Deployment ✔️
 ## The app has been deployed and is available at (https://playgreen-web.web.app).
+* ( you should inspect the page and run it in responsive mode using the iPhone XR layout.
+This will ensure that the application is displayed in the correct format and that all features and functionalities are easily accessible.)
 ## You can use the folowing Log-In info:
 - adminplaygreen@gmail.com
 - admin123